malixian/clockwork/docs/troubleshooting.md

 Clockwork workers require a minimum of 12 CPU cores (3 cores + 9 cores per GPU).

 Clockwork controller requires 32 cores.

+## cuModuleLoadData Error: CUDA_ERROR_NO_BINARY_FOR_GPU

+This may happen when using models from [clockwork-modelzoo-volta](https://gitlab.mpi-sws.org/cld/ml/clockwork-modelzoo-volta).
+All models are compiled specifically for `sm_70` GPUs (Volta architecture).
+While it is possible to compile models for different architectures, this process is not automated.
+If possible, the easiest solution is to use `Tesla v100` GPUs.